 Getting around Ireland by car is by far the easiest way.
 For anyone arriving by ferry via Rosslare or Dublin in the Republic, or Larne in Northern Ireland, you are all set.
 You just need to ensure your insurance covers you for driving your car in Ireland.
-But for those arriving into Ireland by plane, hiring a car will be necessary if you plan on driving yourself around Ireland.
+But for those arriving in Ireland by plane, hiring a car will be necessary if you plan on driving yourself around Ireland.

 Car rental is easy when it comes to Ireland.
 There are lots of rental companies, including the usual ones and I always start my search for car rental in Ireland with rentalcars.com.
-I find them to be useful for comparing the size and prices of car across multiple companies.
+I find them to be useful for comparing the size and prices of car hire across multiple companies.
 Car hire can start from as little as €20 per day for a small car.

 Be advised that most rental cars in Ireland have a manual transmission.
-And although automatic transmission is available they can cost significantly more to hire.
+And although automatic transmission is available it can cost significantly more to hire.
 So do bear this in mind when considering car hire in Ireland.

 If you are planning on visiting both Northern Ireland and the Republic of Ireland and will be using your hire car for this, make sure to advise your hire car company ahead of time.
 This is to ensure that your insurance covers you crossing the border.

 When hiring a car in Ireland, you must ensure you have adequate insurance.
 I do not pre-purchase the full-excess via Rentalcars.
-Instead, I purchase it at the car hire desk as often times, the car hire company will not accept the policy from Rentalcars and you are still required to pay a large deposit and claim back anything via the company with which you took out the full-excess.
+Instead, I purchase it at the car hire desk as oftentimes, the car hire company will not accept the policy from Rentalcars and you are still required to pay a large deposit and claim back anything via the company with which you took out the full excess.
 Even though this sometimes costs more, it means I do not need to worry about anything after returning the car.

 One thing you do not need to hire a car for is if you are simply staying in a city such as Dublin or Belfast.
-Within cities, traffic can be horrendous and getting around by public transport is not only preferable thanks to dedicated bus lanes and trams, it can also work out cheaper taking into account fuel and parking charges.
+Within cities, traffic can be horrendous and getting around by public transport is not only preferable thanks to dedicated bus lanes and trams, but it can also work out cheaper taking into account fuel and parking charges.

 Tips for travelling by car around Ireland